pjoterini/Musicalia_BE/README.md

 **EDIT AND DELTE**

 Deleting artists from database is only possible if there is no songs reletad to certain artist.
-Trying to do it will result in error message displayed.
+Trying to do it will result in error message being displayed.
 Using delete and edit buttons will show prompt asking if the user is sure about this action.